Udon Thani province: History

+Three groups of Dvaravati-period sema stones, Buddhist boundary markers, are recorded in the province.
+The inscribed stone K 981 from Wat Si Dhat, in Sanskrit and Pallava script, was recovered during the archaeological salvage programme of W. G. Solheim II and Chester Gorman and dated by Cœdès to the late 7th or early 8th century.
+Its text states that the stone was fixed as a boundary, which makes it the clearest epigraphic statement of what such stones were for.
+A revised reading by Peter Skilling has Brahmins present at the consecration rather than performing it.
+At Phu Phra Bat in Ban Phue district prehistoric rock shelters were ringed with such stones, usually eight to a shelter.
+More than sixteen shelters are recorded and most of them are ringed, which Stephen Murphy reads as the conversion of a pre-Buddhist site to Buddhist use.
+Excavations by the Fine Arts Department at Ban Nong Kluem and Ban Pailom in the same district in 1998 found settings of twenty-two and twenty-four stones.
+The second stood in three concentric rectangles, and neither setting had a structure at its centre.

 Udon Thani first came to historical notice in the Rattanakosin era, when Anuwong of Vientiane staged a rebellion against Thai rule and marched his army to Nakhon Ratchasima in 1826.
 He captured the city by a ruse, but the garrison he left to hold it unexpectedly met with fierce resistance from the disarmed local forces led by Lady Mo, the wife of Nakhon Ratchasima's governor.
 Anuwong advanced as far as Saraburi, but was forced to retreat.
 The Thai army pursued him, and the rival forces met in battle at Nong Bua Lamphu, a small city near today's Udon Thani.
 After two days of fierce fighting, Anuwong's army was defeated and fled back to Laos.